AustinTapp/CM3dLDM/README.md

 This greatly improves the training speed of the overall process as it allows for hardware specific configuration.

 <ins>For Inference:</ins>
-Run infer.py

-Visualize the results!
+Run infer.py and visualize the results!